nickolasdias/topbankcompany/README.md

 - actual churn x predict not churn: 197
 - actual churn x predict churn: 210

+Analyzing the two models applied in the test data set, the **base model** has a better performance than the tuned model.

 ### 3.1.6 Model and Business Performance

+#### 3.1.6.1 Model Performance

 ![40](https://github.com/nickolasdias/topbankcompany/blob/master/image/40.png)